ofux/Digger-Documentation/README.md

 Also, before updating Digger, it is recommended to backup your project (as with any asset update).

 **After importing the new version, open Digger Master and click on *Sync & Refresh*.**

+### Update shaders for URP 10+

+If you are using URP 10+, you have to import `DiggerURP10.unitypackage` file that can be found in *Assets/Digger/Shaders* folder.

 ## Installation issues